giry-dev/mangrove-docs/docs/SDK/technical-references/api-overview.md

 :::info

-The EOA providing the liquidity for ask and bid offers emanating from a direct liquidity provider is the address of the [`mgv`](api-overview.md#mangrove)'s signer provided at the creation of the Mangrove instance.
+The EOA providing the liquidity for ask and bid offers emanating from a direct liquidity provider is the address of the [`mgv`](api-overview.md#mangrove)'s signer provided at the creation of Mangrove instance.

 :::

-For more complete experience of the Mangrove capabilities, on may rather post bids and asks via an offer logic `mgvLogic`.
+For more complete experience of Mangrove capabilities, on may rather post bids and asks via an offer logic `mgvLogic`.
 To do so, one does:

 ```javascript
 const mgvOnchainLP = await mgvLogic.liquidityProvider(mgvMarket);